 It really depends on the likelihood of obtaining evidence.
 If I went to a friend’s house and he told me that the room we were in contained an elephant, I would be justified in claiming that the absence of evidence was evidence of absence.
 After all, if the room contained an elephant there should certainly be ample visual evidence of its presence.

-But it, on the other hand, he told me that the room contained a single ant, I would not be surprised not to see any evidence to support its presence.
-In this case the absence of evidence would not be evidence for absence at all.
+But if, on the other hand, he told me that the room contained a single ant, I would not be surprised not to see any evidence to support its presence.
+In this case, the absence of evidence would not be evidence for absence at all.

 We can supply the same criteria to evidence for the existence of God.
 How likely it is that God would reveal evidence of his existence to us?
 It seems that would really be up to God.